- Public Notices

 FEDERAL UNIVERSAL SERVICE CHARGE…The Federal Communications Commission (FCC) mandates all telecommunications carriers to pay into a federal program called the Universal Service Fund (USF).
 This fund helps provide affordable telecommunications services for low income customers and for customers living in rural areas that are expensive to serve.
 It also provides discounts on Internet access for eligible schools, libraries, and rural health care providers.

 The USF is collected from telecommunications carriers and administered by the Universal Service Administration Corporation.
 They are responsible for disbursing the funds according to eligibility criteria established by the FCC.

 Every telecommunications carrier in the industry must contribute to the USF.
 Like other carriers, we recover our USF contributions from customers.
 The recovery charges, listed on your bill as Federal Universal Service Charge, enable us to recover your USF expenses and are intended to simply cover our costs.

-NUMBER# 5 DO-NOT-CALL REGISTRY REDUCE TELEMARKETING CALLS….
-You may register you residential number(s) free.
+DO-NOT-CALL REGISTRY REDUCE TELEMARKETING CALLS….
+You may register your residential number(s) free.
 You must call from the number you wish to register.
-Your number(s) will remain on the D0-Not-Call list for 5 years.
+Your number(s) will remain on the Do-Not-Call list for 5 years.

 PAY-PER-CALL RESOLUTION…Pay per call charges apply to any completed call using an abbreviated dialing code such as 900 or 976 exchange codes.
-The caller pays a per call or per time interal charge in addition to the charge for transmission of the call.
+The caller pays a per call or per time interval charge in addition to the charge for transmission of the call.

-VOLUNTARY BLOCKING of access to pay-per-call charges is available upn request from your local telephone company.
+VOLUNTARY BLOCKING of access to pay-per-call charges is available upon request from your local telephone company.